fieryhenry/BCData/README.md

 This is used in my battle cats save editor for true forms, talent data, treasure data, etc

-This is used in my battle cats game modder for whether NumberLocal has separate hashes for each language stored in the lib file

-The server .pack and .list files are used in a project I'm working on
+The server .pack and .list files will be used in a new game modding tool